The degree requirements for the doctoral program are outlined below:

 - Background courses named above (or the equivalent honors courses) may be taken at UTCS as a graduate student.
 An overall GPA of 3.50 on courses taken at UTCS is required unless only 1 course is taken, in which case the requirement is for a 3.0 in that single class.
-A B or better on the final exam in a background course may be substituted for a full course grade with certification by an appropriate member of the UTCS Tenure-track faculty.
+A grade of B or better on the final exam in a background course may be substituted for a full course grade with certification by an appropriate member of the UTCS Tenure-track faculty.

 Every PhD student is expected to spend a substantial amount of time on research, starting from the first semester.
 Doctoral students are required to enroll in a special research course CS 398T during their first semester in the program.
 (Students entering in Spring will be required to take this course the following Fall.)
 As part of this class, students will be expected to find a research supervisor with whom the student will work throughout the first year; each PhD student must always have a research supervisor.

-In each subsequent semester, until admission to candidacy, a Ph.D. student must enroll in and complete a CS395 (Research Course) with a research supervisor.
-(Please submit the necessary form to the graduate office at the start of each semester.
+In each subsequent semester, until admission to candidacy, a PhD student must enroll in and complete a CS 395 Conference Course (research course) with a research supervisor.
+Please submit the necessary form to the graduate office at the start of each semester.

 Doctoral students may not enroll for 12 or more hours unless they receive special permission from the Graduate Advisor.
-Such permission is granted rarely.
+Such permission is rarely granted.